 GeneCards Summary for SLC6A4 Gene

 SLC6A4 (Solute Carrier Family 6 (Neurotransmitter Transporter), Member 4) is a Protein Coding gene.
-Diseases associated with SLC6A4 include alcoholic psychosis and obsessive-compulsive disorder.
+Diseases associated with SLC6A4 include obsessive-compulsive disorder and slc6a4-related behavior disorders.
 Among its related pathways are SIDS Susceptibility Pathways and Circadian entrainment.
 GO annotations related to this gene include protein homodimerization activity and Rab GTPase binding.
 An important paralog of this gene is SLC6A13.

 UniProtKB/Swiss-Prot for SLC6A4 Gene

 Serotonin transporter whose primary function in the central nervous system involves the regulation of serotonergic signaling via transport of serotonin molecules from the synaptic cleft back into the pre-synaptic terminal for re-utilization.
 Plays a key role in mediating regulation of the availability of serotonin to other receptors of serotonergic systems.
 Terminates the action of serotonin and recycles it in a sodium-dependent manner.